-The emphasis during the medicine rotation is on providing excellent in-patient care of medicine cases as well as working up out-patients and emergencies with the medicine specialists.
+The emphasis during this rotation is on providing excellent in-patient care of medicine and surgery cases (along with a dedicated in patient nurse) as well as working up out-patients and emergencies with the hospital specialists.
 The medicine case load is varied and includes neonatal foals, post-operative colics, eye cases and everything in between.

-We have a large dental caseload which are referred in to see our dental specialist and the surgery intern will be involved in these learning how to perform routine dental procedures as well as the approach to more advanced cases.
-You will be able to scrub in on select cases during your surgery week.
+We have a large dental caseload which are referred in to see our dental specialist and during this rotation, the intern will be involved in these, learning how to perform routine dental procedures as well as the approach to more advanced cases.
+You will be able to scrub in on select cases during your medicine and surgery week.

-Interns are enrolled on the CVS New Graduate Programme which allows for 10 days of funded CPD per year (the core of which are the BEVA Fundamentals courses), attendance at BEVA Congress (one day) as well as a New Graduate mentor.
+Interns are enrolled on the CVS New Graduate Programme which allows for 10 days of funded CPD per year (including a BEVA Fundamentals course, access to VetPD panel discussions and an elective week with funding), attendance at BEVA Congress (one day) as well as a dedicated New Graduate mentor.
 Within the practice we have weekly seminars provided predominately by the senior vet team which allow for structured learning on a range of topics.
 We encourage interns to undertake a small research project or write up a case report for publication, and will support you through this process.

 Our vet team also provides veterinary cover for Badminton and Blenheim Horse Trials, Cheltenham racecourse and several other equine sporting events – interns get to enjoy a day at one of these competitions, accompanying the on duty vet.